Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### How is it possible to have only 2.0 audio tracks?

 Netflix provide all 2.0 audio tracks at same bitrate quality so there is no difference between format type (DolbyDigital, AAC).
-Then to get 2.0 traces only, go to in the `Expert` add-on settings, and turn off `Enable Dolby Digital Plus`.
+Then to get 2.0 tracks only, go to in the `Expert` add-on settings, and turn off `Enable Dolby Digital Plus`.

 ### When you resume a previous playback it do not keep the language of your choice